Wahazar/TerraFirmaProgressivePack/minecraft/readme.txt

 ################################################################################################################################
 /scripts directory:
 Scripts with recipes for above mods.
 Use NEI to check recipes.

+Resources:
+1. native TFC resources are unchanged except of:
+ - cinnabar and cryolite is no more source of redstone (cinnbar is red dye and mercury ore, cryolite os for aluminum ore melting)
+ - redstone can be gained from crushed red gems
+ - pitchblende is uranium and glowstone source
+2. New ores added to TFC oregen bischofite, datolite, bauxite, wolframite, feldspar, apatite, crude oil.
+3. additional ores are rare subsitution of regular resources: stibnite (associated with hydrotermal fissures and galena deposits), chromite (in magnetite deposits), mica (in gold deposits), limestone (river bed), trona (lake bed).
+4. All ores can be scanned by means of IC2 OD/OV scanner or TFC propick.

 Important note: Flaxbeard crucible is not supported by NEI.
 Please refer to Esteemed Innovation handbook and Simple Achievements diary for crucible usage.